Red Bird of Paradise Care Guide

 The Caesalpinia pulcherrima will tolerate any soil type as long as its well-draining soil.
 So it won’t do well with heavy clay soils.

-The Red Bird of Paradise enjoys full sunlight exposure, although it can manage with partial shade.
+The Red Bird of Paradise enjoys full sunlight exposure, although it can be managed with partial shade.
 Northern exposures should be avoided to ensure successful growth.

-Water and Humidity for the Red Bird of Paradise
+Water and Humidity Requirements for the Red Bird of Paradise

 Once the shrub is established, this plant will require at least monthly watering.
 To enjoy abundant flowering, water the plant weekly during the spring and summer months.

 If cultivated in a container, be careful of overwatering.
-That will lead to root rot and kill your plant.
 Because this plant is more drought-tolerant, it’s better to be underwatered than overwatered.
+Wipe dust off the leaves regularly and avoid overwatering to prevent root rot.
+Also avoid direct sunlight, especially during the acclimation process, to prevent leaf burn.

-In the winter months, during its dormant period, reduce watering considerably.
+In the winter months, during its dormant period, reduces watering considerably.
+To increase humidity, consider using a humidifier or placing a tray with rocks and water near the plant.

 The Red Bird of Paradise enjoys higher temperatures similar to a desert.
 It likes outdoor temperatures that remain above 55°F and in the 70s during the day.
 It will suffer damage if the temperatures dip to 32°F or lower.